kailash-manasarovar/statement/docs/timeline/2024/august.md

 - It was relentless, again, especially over this period of intense targeting and drugging.
 - It's curious because I hadn't considered having children at my great (not really) age, but now I am open to it in a sane and healthy way, so they shot themselves in the foot a little there.
 - Also, this particularly evil form of the psychological manipulation they subject women to was now revealed, for me to report on.
-- It made me start thinking about all the babies these men must have had, and for what sick purposes; especially considering the hacker had been telling me about how a big part of their recent business had been manipulating children online into porn.
+- It made me start thinking about all the babies these men must have had, and for what sick purposes; especially considering the hacker had been telling me about how a big part of their recent business had been [manipulating children online into porn](#interview-with-the-hacker).
 - Makes Epstein & Co look like pipsqueaks.

-## Hundreds of women like me

-- I realize I'm one of hundreds, maybe thousands of targets.
-- women and girls lured into relationships that don't exist with the intention of blackmail and exploitation, or silencing.
-- I'm seeing pictures of women that could be decades old.
-- I can't believe it could be just one man doing all this.

 ## Communication with Patricia